MaraAlexeev/intro_to_R_for_medical_data_rmed2021/README.md

 Thanks for registering for "Introduction to R for Medical Data R/Medicine 2021" workshop as part of the R/Medicine 2021 Conference.
 We're excited to have you.

 Here's a checklist of what you need to do to prepare for the workshop.

+Check the email you registered with for R/Medicine 2021 to get details about the session.

 ## 1. Register for an RStudio.cloud account